Abhi-Jeeet/Habitly-the-habit-tracker-app/README.md

-# Habit Tracker Mobile App 📱
+# Habitly: The Habit Tracker App 📱

 A modern, feature-rich habit tracking mobile application built with React Native and Expo.
 Track your daily habits, build streaks, and achieve your goals with an intuitive and beautiful user interface.